 Locust Valley is a decidedly white-collar town, with fully 91.32% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Locust Valley is a town of professionals, managers, and service providers.
 There are especially a lot of people living in Locust Valley who work in management occupations (24.12%), teaching (14.90%), and maintenance occupations (8.86%).

-Telecommuters are a relatively large percentage of the workforce: 21.16% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Locust Valley telecommute to their jobs.
+Overall, about 21.16% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In addition, Locust Valley is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are educated, wealthy, executives and professionals, who have urbane tastes in books, food, and travel, whether they actually live in a big city, or choose to reside in a small town.
 In big or medium-sized cities, urban sophisticates tend to frequent art institutions such as opera, symphonies, ballet, live theatre, and museums.

-Despite being a small town, Locust Valley has a lot of people using the train to get to and from work every day.
-Most of these people on the train are using it to get to good jobs in other cities.
+In Locust Valley, a lot of people use the train to get to work every day though Locust Valley is a relatively small town.
+Those that ride the train are primarily traveling out of town to good jobs in other cities.

 If knowledge is power, Locust Valley is a pretty powerful place.
 51.38% of the adults in Locust Valley have earned a 4-year college degree, masters degree, MD, law degree, or even PhD.
 Compare that to the national average of 21.84% for all cities and towns.